Non-Toxic Methods to Get Rid of Mold in Your House

 If you can detect a moldy smell but can’t see any visible mold, it’s not a good idea to dismiss it.
 Ignoring a mold odor could lead to problems, as some mold types (like stachybotrys chartarum, or “black mold”) release mycotoxins that could be harmful to your health and cause various issues in living beings.

-These issues can include:
+Health issues from mold can include:

 • Digestive problems (such as IBS, nausea, diarrhea, and stomach cramps)